jbarrow/allennlp_tutorial/tutorial/A1_Migrating_to_1_0.md

   - `PretrainedTransformerMismatchedEmbedder`
   - `PretrainedTransformer` models and tokenizer

-## Learning form Examples: `allennlp-models`
+## Learning from Examples: `allennlp-models`

+It can be tremendously useful to find examples of model or experiment types that you're planning on running.
-With the version upgrade from `allennlp==0.9` to `allennlp==1.0`, AllenNLP moves models and examples config files to [allennlp-models](https://github.com/allenai/allennlp-models).
+Conveniently, with the version upgrade from `allennlp==0.9` to `allennlp==1.0`, AllenNLP moved models and example config files to [allennlp-models](https://github.com/allenai/allennlp-models).

-Many example config files can be found in [training config](https://github.com/allenai/allennlp-models/tree/master/training_config).
+Many example config files can be found in the [`training_config` folder](https://github.com/allenai/allennlp-models/tree/master/training_config).
 Alternatively, you can also search for a particular config option in the github repository by limiting to the `.jsonnet` format.

-Note that the version of `allennlp` and `allennlp-model` are tied together.
+**Note** that the version of `allennlp` and `allennlp-models` are tied together.
 It is recommended that you should use the same version for both to avoid unexpected behavior.